LeetLLM

 Key triples

-Why similarity retrieval may miss it: No single document contains both "Order #7712" and "mislabels fragile items."
-A search for "Why did Order #7712 arrive broken?" may retrieve Doc C while missing Docs A and B because neither mentions the order.
-If extraction is accurate, a graph makes the path from order to warehouse to robot issue explicit and retrievable with provenance.
+Why similarity retrieval may miss it: No single document contains both "batch job #7712" and "priority inversion bug."
+A search for "Why did batch job #7712 time out?" may retrieve Doc C while missing Docs A and B because neither mentions the job.
+If extraction is accurate, a graph makes the path from job to gateway to queue bug explicit and retrievable with provenance.

 1. GraphRAG addresses a global query problem that small top-k vector retrieval can handle poorly.
 Standard GraphRAG adds structure and precomputed summaries for corpus-level synthesis.

-2. The pipeline is more than graph extraction.
-Standard GraphRAG extracts entities and relationships, can optionally extract claims, builds hierarchical Leiden communities, generates community reports, and embeds multiple artifacts for retrieval.
+2. Standard GraphRAG is more than graph extraction.
+It extracts entities and relationships, can optionally extract claims, builds hierarchical Leiden communities, generates community reports, and embeds multiple artifacts for retrieval.

-3. Local and global search are the core mental model.
-Local search (entity-centric + vector) handles specific questions like "What's the refund policy for opened electronics?"
+3. Local search (entity-centric + vector) handles specific questions like "Why did this batch job time out?"
 Global search (map-reduce over community summaries) handles broad questions like "What are the main themes?"
 DRIFT adds a hybrid middle ground, and Basic Search remains the plain vector fallback.

 4. Indexing is expensive, and query cost depends on the search mode.
 Local search is usually manageable.
 Global search can get expensive if you have to map over many community-report batches.